Wednesday, January 31, 2018

 Today Giovanna's first tooth finally fell out!

-Around 1pm the school office called me to inform Giovanna's mouth was bleeding and they didn't quite know why and how it had happened.
-So I rapidly headed to the school to find out her tooth that had been loose for a while was hanging in her mouth.
+Around 1pm the school's office called me to inform Giovanna's mouth was bleeding and they didn't quite know why and how it had happened.
+So I rapidly headed to the school to find out her tooth that had been loose for a while was just hanging from her gum.

-Apparently she bite a piece of pizza and didn't realize the tooth was about to fall.
-She got scared with the blood and didn't let anyone touch it.
+Apparently, she bit a piece of pizza and didn't realize the tooth was half way out.
+She got scared with the bleeding and didn't let anyone touch it.

-When I got there, I asked her if I could help her pulling it out (remember my post about that?).
-She said yes, and I did it, on the middle of the hallway.
-In no time all her classmates showed up and started cheering around her, all curious to see her tooth.
+When I got there I asked her if I could help her wiggling it out (remember my post about that?).
+She said yes and I did it, right on the middle of the hallway.
+In no time all her classmates showed up and started cheering around her all curious to see her baby tooth.
 She was really brave!
-More than I was on her age.
+More than me when I was her age.

 At 1:00am she woke up to find a $10 bill under her pillow.